animal-tree/Writing-stuff-2/Theories/Does-This-Hold?.md

 > "that, counterintuitively, velocity decreases with energy-level.
 In other words, kinetic-energy decreases with energy-level."

-As per "Coulomb's velocity equation."
+As per "Coulomb's velocity equation" (Relationship 3).
+And that doesn't contradict Relationship 2 because that involves a quotient, not the energy-level by itself.